Digital Marketing in 2021: What Will Change, What Will Stay the Same?

 We are surely not suggesting that pandemic will last forever, but people will expect their favourite shops to have the option for online shopping.

-Good news is that every platform for this is user friendly, and you need a bit of time and patience to set it all up.
+The good news is that every platform for this is user friendly, and you need a bit of time and patience to set it all up.

 The more challenging part is beating the competition and finding the right voice online.